vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 vrata.
 Dhanyavrata or Dhanyaprati pad-vrata-Mārg. śu.
 1; nakta on

-that day and worship of Visnu image ( identified with Agni) on night; homa in a kunda placed before it; thon partake of Yavaka and food with ghee; the same in dark half also; for eight months from Cai.; at end of vrata a golden image of Agni donated; even an unlucky man becomes blessed with happiness, wealth and food and free from sin; KKV 38-40 (calls it Dhanyapratipad), HV I. 355–56, both quoting Var.
+that day and worship of Viṣṇu image ( identified with Agni) on night; homa in a kunda placed before it; thon partake of Yavaka and food with ghee; the same in dark half also; for eight months from Cai.; at end of vrata a golden image of Agni donated; even an unlucky man becomes blessed with happiness, wealth and food and free from sin; KKV 38-40 (calls it Dhanyapratipad), HV I. 355–56, both quoting Var.

 56. 1-16.
 Dharaṇīvrata-begin fast on K. śu.
 11; worship of image of